barionleg/cesium.wiki.gs/Models-Details.md

    * CZML references external models.
    * Time-varying CZML can manipulate model animation (articulations), materiel properties, etc.
    * CZML includes a subset of model JSON, e.g., geometry (or all of it)?

+## Format

+* Read COLLADA client-side or convert COLLADA (and other model formats) to JSON server-side for rendering?
+* Use and contribute back to an open-source converter?
+   * Use the most standard JSON format.
+Help define the standard if need be.
+   * The converter should be a library for developers; a command-line tool for scripting; and a hosted web service for the rest of the world.
+   * From the end-user's perspective, conversion to JSON should be transparent, e.g., if they drag and drop a COLLADA model, it is sent to the service, and JSON is sent back.

 ## Rendering Optimizations